rguderlei/postfix-admin/README.md

 Postfix Admin
 =============

-Sometimes, this will be a simple web frontend to manage an ISP style Postfix/Dovecot installation.
+Some day, this will be a simple web frontend to manage an ISP style Postfix/Dovecot installation.
 The project is still under heavy development and is far from being production ready.

 Basically, the intention of the project is to manage virtual mailboxes and forwardings.